• Will there ever be any more WASTELAND now that the series is completed? A spinoff book, perhaps?

 • How come the WASTELAND collections are missing some issues?

-The “interlude” issues are a way to give the series artist a break (We don't use separate pencillers/inkers/toners on WASTELAND; the artist does all of that themselves, every issue).
-Each interlude issue features a guest artist, and tells a standalone story from elsewhere (and often elsewhen) in the world of WASTELAND.
+The “interlude” issues were a way to give the series artist a break (We didn't use separate pencillers/inkers/toners on WASTELAND; the artist did all of that themselves, every issue).
+Each interlude issue featured a guest artist, and told a standalone story from elsewhere (and often elsewhen) in the world of WASTELAND.

 • Can I send you my script/idea/pitch/concept/unpublished comic to read?

 • Can you send me one of your scripts?

-Can you send me one of your pitches?
+• Can you send me one of your pitches?

-What's your writing process?
+• What's your writing process?

 There's a very detailed overview of my process in the Articles section.

-What writing software do you use?
+• What writing software do you use?

-That's not really how you spell your name, is it?
+• That's not really how you spell your name, is it?
 That's a typo at the top of the page, right?

 “Antony”, with no 'h', is my birth name and the correct spelling.
 It's really not that unusual, especially in England, and I am constantly bemused by people who think I misspell my own name.
 I am even more bewildered by people who link to this site with the correct URL, but spell my name wrong in the text of the very same link.

-That's because it's not a blog post.
+It's not a blog post.
 To read Getting Things Written, the article Merlin Mann called “A thoughtful, complete, and coherent GTD-based workflow [and] an excellent read”, visit the Articles section.

 • How about that band Antony & the Johnsons?
 Have you heard of them?
 How funny is that?!

 Last updated May 2015